-When we set out to establish our own email infrastructure for Codecutter, we expected the usual challenges: DNS configuration, SSL certificates, and mail routing.
-What we didn't anticipate was the immediate and aggressive attention from automated security scanners the moment we opened our firewall ports.
+When I set out to establish my own email infrastructure, I expected the usual challenges: DNS configuration, SSL certificates, and mail routing.
+What I didn't anticipate was the immediate and aggressive attention from automated security scanners the moment I opened the firewall ports.

 The Reality of Internet Security

-Within hours of configuring our email server and opening the necessary ports (25, 587, 993, 995), our logs began showing a pattern that every system administrator knows all too well: automated port scanners probing for vulnerabilities.
+Within hours of configuring the email server and opening the necessary ports (25, 587, 993, 995), the logs began showing a pattern that every system administrator knows all too well: automated port scanners probing for vulnerabilities.

 Key Insight: The internet is a hostile environment.
 Automated scanners are constantly probing for open ports and vulnerabilities, regardless of whether your service is public or private.